Back

 Project Overview

 Aive’s Storyboard navigation system, a core feature for managing video montages, faced challenges with usability and scalability.
 Users expressed difficulty in managing multiple montages efficiently, navigating features, and understanding available actions.
-Our goal was to redesign the navigation and related functionalities to streamline workflows, reduce user frustration, and improve feature discoverability.This redesign was pivotal to sustaining Aive's promise: enabling video project managers to generate, organize, and export variations efficiently, leveraging AI.
+Our goal was to redesign the navigation and related functionalities to streamline workflows, reduce user frustration, and improve feature discoverability.This redesign was pivotal to sustaining Aive's promise: enabling video project managers to gain weeks of post-production of their videos, leveraging AI to generate, organize, and export variations efficiently.

 As the Product Designer on this project, I orchestrated workshops such as card sorting and user interviews to deeply understand user pain points and needs.
 Through iterative design, I refined solutions based on user feedback, ensuring the navigation met their expectations.
 I collaborated closely with the development team to ensure seamless implementation of features, bridging the gap between user needs and technical constraints.